TALHAA23/intelligent-react-components/docs/ButtonModel.md

 - `"callbacks"`: An object containing independent and dependent callbacks.
 See the "Callbacks" section for details.

 - `"onInit"`: A string defining initialization logic for the button element, executed on the first render.
+- `"feedback"`: Use to improve response.

+**Feedback Usage:**

+- If `feedback` is present, prioritize processing it and revising the response.
+- `feedback` should describe errors, required changes, and constraints.
+- Aim to correct errors, implement changes, and maintain consistency.
+- If `feedback` is absent, process the request as new.
+- Latest coversation, both user and model response might be at last 2 indexes in `history`.

 **Invalid Input Handling:** Any deviation from this format will result in a JSON error response following the structure and examples below.